-4.13.3 Tax Audits The federal consolidated income tax returns of Grand and the Bank and any other prior or current subsidiary of Grand, have not been audited by the Internal Revenue Service ("IRS") within the last 10 years.
+4.13.3 Tax Audits.
+The federal consolidated income tax returns of Grand and the Bank and any other prior or current subsidiary of Grand, have not been audited by the Internal Revenue Service ("IRS") within the last 10 years.
 There is no tax audit or legal or administrative proceeding for assessment or collection of taxes pending or, to Grand's knowledge, threatened with respect to Grand or the Bank or any other prior or current subsidiary of Grand.
 No claim for assessment or collection of taxes has been asserted with respect to Grand, the Bank or any other prior or current subsidiary of Grand.
-No waiver of any limitations statute or extension of any assessment or collection period is in effect with respect to Taxes of Grand, the Bank or any other prior or current subsidiary of Grand.
+No waiver of any limitations statute or extension of any assessment or collection period is in effect with respect to Taxes of Grand, the Bank or any other prior determined and the Bank or any other prior or current subsidiary of Grand.